nokia/TPMCourse/alpine/README.md

 # TPM 2.0 alpine container

+NB: Refer to the README.md in the main directory for installation and usage instructions

 The base image for the container is **alpine:latest**.

 Dependecies for building the TCG TPM2 Software Stack are: